Satellite-im/Warp/docs/data/overview.md

 #### Payload

-**Each module will format it's payload in it's own way.** This makes the [Module](modules/core_types) critical for parsing the data object that comes from the Wormhole service.
+**Each module will format it's payload in it's own way.** This makes the [Module](modules/core_types) critical for parsing the data object that comes from the Warp service.
 You should refer to each module to figure out how data is formatted.

 ```rust
 struct Payload {